Photo by Martin Falbisoner

 Best Hotels in Dubrovnik: Old City Walls, Lapad & the Adriatic Islands (2026)

-The Rixos Premium Dubrovnik's Adriatic cliff pool, Villa Dubrovnik's 5-star Old City panorama, and Sponza Palace for the extraordinary character of sleeping inside Dubrovnik's 14th-century walls.
+The Rixos Premium Dubrovnik's Adriatic cliff pool, Villa Dubrovnik's 5-star Old City panorama, and Sponza Palace for the rare experience of sleeping inside Dubrovnik's 14th-century walls.

 Dubrovnik: Beauty Under Pressure

-Dubrovnik is simultaneously one of the most beautiful cities in Europe and one of the most over-touristed — the extraordinary 2km medieval city walls (the most complete and most beautiful city fortifications in Europe, the most extraordinary walk in Croatia — the 1h30 circuit of the walls above the Adriatic Sea, the extraordinary views of the Old City’s terracotta rooftops, the extraordinary Lokrum Island, and the extraordinary crystal-clear Adriatic below), the extraordinary Game of Thrones effect (Dubrovnik served as King’s Landing in Seasons 1–7 — the most significant tourism impact of any TV production on a single destination, approximately 20% of visitors cite it as the primary motivation), and the extraordinary Croatian Riviera character.
+Dubrovnik is simultaneously one of the most beautiful cities in Europe and one of the most over-touristed — the 2km medieval city walls (among the most complete and beautiful city fortifications in Europe, and one of the best walks in Croatia — the 1h30 circuit of the walls above the Adriatic Sea, with views of the Old City’s terracotta rooftops, Lokrum Island, and the crystal-clear Adriatic below), the Game of Thrones effect (Dubrovnik served as King’s Landing in Seasons 1–7 — the most significant tourism impact of any TV production on a single destination, with approximately 20% of visitors citing it as their primary motivation), and its distinct Croatian Riviera character.

 The overtourism reality: 10,000 cruise ship passengers and 30,000 additional day-trippers can arrive on a single July or August day — a city with a permanent population of 18,000.
 The solution: arrive before 08:00 or after 17:00 for the Wall walk and the Old City experience, stay inside the walls or within 5 minutes, and visit Lokrum Island or take the ferry to the Elafiti Islands when the Old City is crowded.